Kanon (video game): Setting and themes

-Principal characters
+Main characters

-The player assumes the role of Yuichi Aizawa, the protagonist of Kanon.
-He is a cynical 17-year-old high school student, and is known to play jokes on the girls his age he knows and interacts with throughout the story.
+The player controls Yuichi Aizawa, the game's protagonist and a cynical 17-year-old high school student.
+He is known to play jokes on the girls his age he knows and interacts with throughout the story.
 Despite this, Yuichi is very loyal and will go to great lengths to please others, even at the expense of his own time and money.
 He generally has a selfless personality and does not ask much from others in return for what he does for them.
-Ayu Tsukimiya, the main heroine of Kanon, is a short, strange, and mysterious girl immediately recognizable by her winged backpack, red hair band, and tendency to refer to herself with the masculine first-person pronoun boku (僕).
-She has a fondness for eating taiyaki, and is notorious for her catchphrase, "ugū" (うぐぅ), which she mutters as an expression of various negative emotions such as frustration, pain, and fear.
-Yuichi's first cousin Nayuki Minase, another of Kanons heroines, has been in love with him since childhood, and must learn how to deal with her feelings, especially with the threat that he may fall in love with one of the other girls.
+Ayu Tsukimiya, the game's main heroine, is a short, strange, and mysterious girl immediately recognizable by her winged backpack, red hair band, and tendency to refer to herself with the masculine first-person pronoun boku (僕).
+She has a fondness for eating taiyaki, and is notorious for her nonsense catchphrase, "ugū" (うぐぅ), which she mutters as an expression of various negative emotions such as frustration, pain, and fear.
+Yuichi's first cousin Nayuki Minase, another of the game's heroines, has been in love with him since childhood, and must learn how to deal with her feelings, especially with the threat that he may fall in love with one of the other girls.
 Nayuki talks noticeably slower than those around her, and has constant trouble waking up in the morning except on a few occasions when she is up before Yuichi, much to his surprise.

-Yuichi is accosted a few days after arriving in the city by Kanons third heroine Makoto Sawatari, a young girl who has lost her memories, but despite this she is sure that she holds a grudge against Yuichi from when he last visited the city.
+Yuichi is accosted a few days after arriving in the city by the third heroine Makoto Sawatari, a young amnesiac girl.
+Despite this, she is sure that she holds a grudge against Yuichi from when he last visited the city.
 Makoto has a mischievous side and constantly plays pranks on Yuichi.
 She has an affinity towards the spring and once wished that it would stay spring forever.
-Yuichi coincidentally runs into Shiori Misaka, another heroine and first-year high school student suffering from an unexplained illness since birth.
+Yuichi coincidentally meets Shiori Misaka, another heroine and first-year high school student suffering from an unexplained illness since birth.
 Her affliction has caused her to become very physically weak, and she is almost always absent from school because of it.
 She tries to be strong in the face of her condition, and gets along well with others, even though she does not know very many people her age due to her condition.
-The fifth and final heroine in Kanon is Mai Kawasumi, a third-year student of the same high school that Yuichi attends.
+The fifth and final heroine of the game is Mai Kawasumi, a third-year student of the same high school that Yuichi attends.
 She has a cold attitude towards almost everyone, but despite this, she is actually a very kind and caring person; she "punishes" someone who makes a playful joke about her by giving them a light karate chop to the head.